Sarah Mapps Douglass: Philadelphia Female Anti-Slavery Society

 With her mother, she was a founding member (1833) of the biracial Philadelphia Female Anti-Slavery Society.
 The Society, from the beginning, was interracial, including members of African American descent like Douglass along with white women members, like Lucretia Mott.
 The purpose of the society was to secure the total abolition of slavery as soon as possible, without any compensation to the slaveholders, as well as to procure equal civil and religious rights with the white people of the United States.

 On December 14, 1833, the society finalized their Constitution, which stated that they deemed it their duty "as professing Christians to manifest [their] abhorrence of the flagrant injustice and deep sin of slavery by united and vigorous exertions."
 Membership in the society was open to any woman who subscribed to these views and contributed to the Society.

 The members of the Society subscribed to several antislavery journals such as Garrison's The Liberator and The Emancipator to circulate among the members and their friends.
 The Society also accumulated a small library of antislavery books and pamphlets for dissemination.
 "Within its first year, it also established a school for African American children.
 The Society also promoted the boycott of goods manufactured by slaves and lobbied for emancipation.
 This included circulating petitions to Congress for the abolition of slavery in the District of Columbia and other federal territories and for suppressing the slave trade between the American states."
 By 1840, Douglass had served in the group as a member of the board of directors, of the committee on annual fairs, of the education committee, recording and corresponding secretary, librarian, and manager.

 Later life and death

 From 1853 to 1877, Douglass studied anatomy, female health and hygiene, and acquired medical basic training at the Female Medical College of Pennsylvania, becoming the first African American student, and at the Ladies' Institute of Pennsylvania Medical University.
-Her work at the medical institutes influenced her decision to lecture and teach evening classes to African American women at meetings of the Banneker Institute on issues of physiology and hygiene.
+She did not receive a medical degree or become a doctor, but her work at the medical institutes influenced her decision to lecture and teach evening classes to African American women at meetings of the Banneker Institute on issues of physiology and hygiene.

-In 1855, she married William Douglass, the African-American rector of African Episcopal Church of St. Thomas and a widower with nine children.
-After her husband's death in 1861, Douglass resumed her antislavery activities and teaching full-time.
+In 1855, she married William Douglass (no relation), the African-American rector of African Episcopal Church of St. Thomas and a widower with nine children.
+After her husband's death in 1862, Douglass resumed her antislavery activities and teaching full-time.

 She died in 1882 in Philadelphia and was buried in Eden Cemetery in Collingdale, Pennsylvania in an unmarked grave.